ePages-de/epages-docs/_posts/2017/2017-12-07-internal-workshops.md

 ## Introduction

 Recently I conducted my fourth Gradle workshop, and for the first time at ePages.<br>
-It was very well received, so I decided to share it in this blog.
+It was very well received, so I decided to share it on this blog.

 Before going into details about Gradle and the event itself, I would like to lose a couple of words about the motivation behind it.